-RESPONSIBILITIES
+RESPONSIBILITIES:

-Student Parents Primary School Staff Maintain Good Standing.
+Student Parents Staff Maintain Good Standing.
 Comply with all school policies and procedures.
-Behave in accordance with the school PBS/Behaviour Policy.
-Encourage students to maintain their Good Standing.
-Ensure their child(ren) adhere to the dress code.
-Attend interviews as required.
-Encourage and support their children to perform and participate to the best of their ability in school based pursuits.
-Maintain attendance and behaviour records.
+Behave in accordance with the school PBS / Behaviour Policy.
+Sign "goal setting" document.
+Attend interviews as required.Encourage and support their Maintain behaviour records.
 Monitor all stages of procedure.
-Maintain an overall perspective of student behaviour.
+Maintain an overall perspective of behaviour.
 This includes implementing and developing appropriate behaviour modification programs (if necessary).